dainsaint/dainsaint.com/src/pages/everything.md

 ---
 title: everything
-description: every post on the site
+description: every dang post on the site
-color: "#313130"
+color: "#343a40"
 ---

 ### Pages